page banner

 For more information, see the benefits page.

-It’s true that the public sector provides many opportunities for young people.
-But in Canberra, the community sector also offers a rewarding career for young people.
+It’s true that the public sector provides many opportunities.
+But in Canberra, the community sector also offers a rewarding career.
 The community sector has many roles that can suit workers who are beginning their career.
 Some community sector CEOs started as frontline workers (something not often said in other sectors) and other workers have joined after realising the public sector did not provide the job satisfaction or alignment with values they were after.
-The sector allows young people to build skills in a particular area and forge a meaningful career making a difference in the Canberra community.
+The sector allows you to build skills in a particular area and forge a meaningful career making a difference in the Canberra community.

 Check out the stories of our career ambassadors to learn more about their career journey.